 - Types of High Chairs

 - Bottom Line

 As with any baby product, there are tons of high chairs on the market.
-For parents with twins, you are going to want to search for not only a good high chair, but a high chair that will make your life a little easier (and probably won’t take up your entire kitchen).
+For parents with twins, you are going to want to search for not only a good high chair, but a baby high chair that will make your life a little easier (and probably won’t take up your entire kitchen).
 So what should you be looking for?

 Easy to clean.
 Twins mean double duty cleaning, and you don’t want to be stuck scrubbing the high chairs all day long.
-Look for a high chair with a removable tray and a seat that can be wiped clean easily.
+Look for a toddler chair with a removable tray and a seat that can be wiped clean easily.
 Stay away from high chairs with lots of nooks and crannies where food can get stuck in.

 Safety and Durability.
 High chairs should come with a harness that looks similar to a car seat.
 Choose a high chair with at least a 3 point harness, preferably a 5 point harness.
 Also, make sure that if the high chair has wheels that there is a lock to prevent it from moving.